Next Intake: March 2022

 On successful completion of the Course, participants will be able to:

 Assessment is continuous throughout the programme and includes formal feedback on competence in both experiential practice and through formal evaluations of therapy recordings using a competence scale developed specifically to assess clinical competence in BCT.
 Trainees need to treat a minimum of 3 couples during the course of the 12 month programme.
+Trainees complete 3 case reports on their work with 3 different couples and also submit a clinical portfolio at the end of the programme.

 Participants undertaking the Course will be experienced CBT therapists.
 Additional selection criteria are that: